Top 9 Twisted Movies Like Get Out That’ll Make You Scream

 2. The Visit

-Written and directed by M. Night Shyamalan, The Visit is an old-school horror that relies on creepy atmosphere and slow buildup for the most part.
+Written and directed by M. Night Shyamalan, is an old-school horror that relies on creepy atmosphere and slow buildup for the most part.
 The sense of uneasiness only gets worse as the movie progresses.
+The Visit

 The plot revolves around two teenagers who decide to stay at their grandparents’ house for a week.
 Since they have never met their grandparents before, they have no idea about who they are or how they look like.
 Little do they know that it’s going to change their course of lives.